 Viktor Frankl, the author of the bestseller Man’s Search For Meaning, found his life purpose while suffering through the painful ordeal of a Nazi concentration camp.

-Working under grueling conditions, he imagined giving a lecture about it one day and telling the world about how it felt being in a concentration camp.
+Working under grueling conditions, he imagined giving a lecture about it one day and telling the world about how it felt to be in a concentration camp.

 A defining characteristic of resilient people is their ability to improvise.